andydvsn/iimport/README.md

-iImport v3.39
+iImport v3.40
 =============

-iImport is a script that automatically imports video content fetched by get_iplayer into iTunes, optionally re-encoding it with Handbrake for compatibility with the 1st Generation Apple TV.
+iImport is a script that automatically imports video content fetched by get_iplayer into iTunes, optionally re-encoding it with Handbrake for compatibility with the Apple TV.
 The script is designed to run on Mac OS X v10.6.8 or higher.

 Details